Master Arts & Cultural Management: FAQ

 Is the Masters programme entirely online?

 No, the M.A.
-Arts and Cultural Management programme involves two weeks of presence at the Leuphana Universität Lüneburg at the end of September.
-However most of the time, classes will take place online.
+Arts and Cultural Management programme involves one week of presence at the Leuphana Universität Lüneburg at the end of September each year.
+However, all other classes will take place online.

 How is the Goethe-Institut involved?